mg/hog/c4/ffdb_part3.md

         }, d)
     }

 The *Query* package contains two fundamental methods that serve as building blocks for all other queries.
-The first, *Query()*, is an iterator that uses the *i.Filter* iterator to construct a *i.Forward* iterator that will filter a *Record* stream in the direction of *Direction* with the filter *f*.
+The first, *Query()*, is an iterator that uses the *hoi.Filter* iterator to construct a *hoi.Forward* iterator that will filter a *Record* stream in the direction of *Direction* with the filter *f*.

-The *QueryField()* constructs a *i.FilterFunc* and binds it to a field name and a *FieldQueryFunc*.
+The *QueryField()* constructs a *hoi.FilterFunc* and binds it to a field name and a *FieldQueryFunc*.
 We can now iterate over the stream of *Records* and ask specific questions about individual field values.
 Two examples are provided in the *Query* package.

     func (db *Ffdb) QueryFieldRx(fieldname, rxs string, d Direction) i.Forward {
         rx := regexp.MustCompile(rxs)